metabase/metabase/docs/troubleshooting-guide/index.md

 ### Accessing the Metabase server logs

 You can always look for the logs that Metabase leaves on your server's file system (or wherever else you collect logs).
-If you are logged into Metabase with an admin account you can also access them from the Logs tab in the Troubleshooting section of the Admin Panel.
-To get to the Admin Panel, click the gear icon in the top-right of Metabase.
+If you're logged into Metabase with an admin account, you can also access the logs from the **Logs** tab in the **Troubleshooting** section of the **Admin Panel**.
+To get to the Admin Panel, click the **gear icon** in the top-right of Metabase.

 ### Checking for Javascript console errors